metosin/sieppari/README.md

 * **core.async**: all step return the ctx in a `core.async` channel
 * **manifold**: all step return the ctx in a `manifold.deferred.Deferred`

-All numbers are execution time lower quantile.
+All numbers are execution time lower quantile (not testing the goodness of the async libraries , just the execution overhead sippari interceptors adds)

 | Executor          | sync   | promesa | core.async | manifold |
 | ----------------- | -------|---------|------------|----------|